Open Access – Read and Publish

 How can articles published under this agreement be identified?

-In the articles the there will be a funding note referring to the participating institution.
+There will be a funding note referring to the participating institution in the articles.

 Are these publications Plan S compliant?